7 Benefits of an Accounting Apprenticeship For Your Career

 • Audit assistance

-Through your apprenticeship scheme, you will gain industry recognised qualifications needed to pursue a career in finance and professional accounting.
-If you want to develop even further in your career path, you can pursue an advanced level apprenticeship programme, an example of a higher apprenticeship is a degree level apprenticeship
+Through your apprenticeship scheme, you will gain industry-recognised qualifications needed to pursue a career in finance and professional accounting.
+If you want to develop even further in your career path, you can pursue an advanced level apprenticeship programme; an example of a higher apprenticeship is a degree level apprenticeship.

-A widely accepted benefit of an apprenticeship is that it is more financially accessible.
-Unlike the traditional route of gaining a degree to become an accountant, an apprentice accountant can gain the necessary qualifications without graduating with eye watering debt!
-This means you will be at a financial advantage as opposed to your university graduate peers.
+A widely recognised benefit of an apprenticeship is that it is more financially accessible.
+Unlike the traditional route of gaining a degree to become an accountant, an apprentice accountant can gain the qualifications they need, without graduating with eye watering debt!

-Start earning from the first day
+Reason 4: Start earning from the first day

 How much do accounting apprentices make?

-The minimum apprentice wage depends on your age and experience, but typically employers offer a salary higher than the legal minimum, as this attracts hard working, motivated candidates of a high quality.
-Level 3 (equivalent to A-levels) apprentices typically earn around £11,000-£16,000, but it is not uncommon for this to be higher depending on the employer and candidate.
+The minimum apprentice wage depends on your age and experience but typically, employers offer a salary higher than the legal minimum, as this attracts hard working, motivated candidates of a high quality.

-Immediate career opportunities
+Reason 5: Immediate career opportunities

-With an apprenticeship, you will be able to get your foot in the door immediately, network with industry experts and discover your key areas of interest.
-Unlike taking the degree route, an apprenticeship cuts out the endless hours of searching for the right job in the saturated market of graduate jobs.
+Unlike taking the degree route, an apprenticeship cuts out the endless hours of searching for the right job in a saturated market of graduate jobs.

-If you start an accounting or finance apprenticeship in your late teens, you will be able to gain a world of experience before your peers graduate and enter the job market, giving you that competitive edge you need in the industry.
-Furthermore, many successful apprentices have jobs waiting for them at the company in which they did their apprenticeship, this is a fantastic head start!
+If you start an accounting or finance apprenticeship in your late teens, you’ll have already gained a world of experience before your peers graduate and enter the job market - giving you the major competitive edge you’ll need to succeed in the industry.

 Frequently asked questions